MX-Linux/translation-tools/README.md

 Modified remake_desktops so that the translator does not have to put "Name=" or "Comment=" at the start of the lines.
 Just translating the English name of comment is OK.

+2019.04.23

+Refresh repo with latest version of all scripts.